LLNL/scr/doc/rst/users/config.rst

 :code:`SCR_COPY_TYPE`, and :code:`SCR_SET_SIZE`.

 To store datasets in cache,
-one must set :code:`SCR_CACHE_BYPASS` to disable bypass mode, which is enabled by default.
+one must set :code:`SCR_CACHE_BYPASS=0` to disable bypass mode, which is enabled by default.
 Otherwise all datasets will be written directly to the parallel file system.

 Checkpoint descriptor entries are identified by a leading :code:`CKPT` key.